skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 ## Manipulating string

-You can also generate multiple strings with brace expansion:
+You can generate "a list" of strings with brace expansion:
 `mkdir /var/project/{data,models,conf,outputs}`

 There are [a few](https://tldp.org/LDP/abs/html/string-manipulation.html) nifty string manipulation functionalities built into Bash such as